Crypto Capital Gains Tax explained: How to maximise your returns

 Capital Gains Tax on cryptocurrency explained

-The tax which most investors have to pay on cryptocurrency is Capital Gains Tax (CGT), and is based on a percentage of the difference between the price you acquired your cryptocurrency for and how much you sold it for - i.e. the profit you make from trading it.
+The tax which most investors have to pay on cryptocurrency is Capital Gains Tax (CGT), and is calculated as a percentage of the difference between the price you acquired your cryptocurrency for and how much you sold it for, i.e. the profit you make from trading it.

 For example, if you were to purchase £5,000 worth of bitcoin and not conduct any transactions with it over the course of the tax year, you would not need to pay any CGT.
 However, if you purchased £10,000 worth of bitcoin and sold it at a later date for £30,000 (amounting to £20,000 in gains), you would be liable to pay CGT on the amount of your gains which exceed the tax-free allowance.
 Therefore, although the first £3,000 of your gains is tax-free, you would have to pay CGT on the remaining £17,000 you profited above this threshold.